21Michael/Backend-arch-learning/1)Computer-Networks/Communication-paradigms/Publish_Async-Response.md

 # Publish / Async-Response

 The publish/async responses interaction style is a higher-level style of interaction that’s implemented by combining elements of publish/subscribe and request/response.
-A cli- ent publishes a message that specifies a reply channel header to a publish-subscribe channel.
+A client publishes a message that specifies a reply channel header to a publish-subscribe channel.
 A consumer writes a reply message containing a correlation id to the reply channel.
 The client gathers the responses by using the correlation id to match the reply messages with the request.